 Over the last 40 years, cricket has seen exponential growth in the United Arab Emirates (UAE), where it has gone from just being at a corporate level as a recreational sport to an industry that thrives.

 While the culture of club cricket has always been prevalent, the rise in the number of individuals taking up the sport professionally has meant that the UAE has also become the hub for global events.
-This growth of the sport has indeed been the driving force behind - T10, a ten-over competition that has ruled the roost since 2017.
+This growth of the sport has indeed been the driving force behind - T10, a 10-over competition that has ruled the roost since 2017.

 The fast-paced format, which sees teams play 60 deliveries each, has gone from a new concept to a foolproof concept for the future.
-Abu Dhabi was the first place this format was born, and hasn’t looked back since.
+Abu Dhabi was the first place this format was born and hasn’t looked back since.

 Cricket.com got the opportunity to talk to Abu Dhabi Cricket & Sports Hub’s CEO, Matthew Boucher, and Chairman of T10 Sports Management, Shaji Ul Mulk, about the growth of the sport in the Middle East.
 We also got to talk about the direction of T10 cricket from here on.